shashigharti/federated-and-reinforcement-learning/README.md

 # About project

-This is a research project related to reinforcement learning/multiarmed bandit/federated learing which is ongoing.
+This is a research project related to reinforcement learning/multiarmed bandit/federated learing.

 # Team Members